 For this article, I asked Samantha about mentors she might want to acknowledge.
-She mentioned Melanie Ofenloch, CMO at Ikon Science, who provided valuable guidance earlier in her career about how to navigate, market and sell into industries (oil & gas, supply chain, technology) dominated by engineers.
+She mentioned Melanie Ofenloch, CMO at Ikon Science, who provided valuable guidance earlier in her career about how to navigate, market and sell into industries (oil & gas, supply chain, technology) dominated by engineers, and touching other technology demand generation points.
 The other mentor she wished to thank is Luis Pajares, CRO at Turvo.
 Samantha explained that Luis helped her appreciate the importance of sales & marketing alignment as well as the art of coaching and empowering team members to meet their fullest potential.

 Finally, when I asked Samantha for her go-to resources and/or books, she recommended Measure What Matters by John Doerr, Start with Why by Simon Sinek, and Cassandra Gaines, a highly rated video podcaster of MadGaines that targets supply chain professionals.